TheyuGao/FC-Virus/README.md

 ### Installation Instructions:
 You can install FC-Virus in the following ways:
 1. **Install via Bioconda**:
-   We have submitted the bioconda go-live application, please stay tuned.
+   We have already submitted the application to Bioconda, please stay tuned.
 Once it’s approved, you’ll be able to install it using the following command:
     ```bash
    bioconda install FC-Virus